Nonlocality of quantum matter corrections and cosmological constant running: Nonlocal -type form factors

-However, the calculations were performed in \cite{Donoghue_22} using the gauge fixing condition $\pa_\mu h^\mu_{\,\,\nu}= \frac12 \pa_\nu h$ for the external metric perturbation (\ref{flat}).
-In this case, the structures ${\hat T}_{3,4,5}$ in (\ref{biliH-T}) disappear and one cannot distinguish different terms in expansion (\ref{W}).
+The calculations in \cite{Donoghue_22} could be done either using the gauge fixing condition $\pa_\mu h^\mu_{\,\,\nu}= \frac12 \pa_\nu h$ for the external metric perturbation\footnote{At least, this is stated in \cite{Donoghue_22}.} (\ref{flat}), or simply taking into account only the first two tensor structures ${\hat T}_1$ and ${\hat T}_2$ in (\ref{biliH-T}).
+In both cases, the two tensor structures ${\hat T}_{1,2}$ in (\ref{biliH-T}) are insufficient to distinguish different terms in the expansion (\ref{W}).
 The unique remaining criterion is that the term $W$ (or, equivalently, $C^2$) contributes to the propagator of the traceless mode $\bar{h}_{\mu\nu}=h_{\mu\nu} - \frac14 h g_{\mu\nu}$ rather than the propagation of the trace mode $h = h^\mu_{\,\,\mu}$, while the $R^2$-term contributes to the propagator of the trace mode only.
-This enables one to separate the two terms in (\ref{nonlocCCmass}) but still one may confuse the $C^2$ and $R^2$ form factors with the ones for the CC and Einstein-Hilbert terms.
+Both aforementioned procedures (using gauge fixing for the external field $h_{\mu\nu}$ or taking into account only the two tensor structures instead of five), enable one to separate the two terms in (\ref{nonlocCCmass}).
+This means that the calculations of \cite{Donoghue_22} are almost correct, but their correct interpretation requires taking into account the remaining tensor structures ${\hat T}_{3,4,5}$ in (\ref{biliH-T}).
+Only in this way one could avoid the mixing of the contributions to the $C^2$ and $R^2$ form factors with the ones for the CC and Einstein-Hilbert terms.

 Thus, the problem is to extract (\ref{nonlocCCmass}) from the full expression (\ref{final}) under the gauge fixing condition $\pa_\mu h^\mu_{\,\,\nu}= \frac12 \pa_\nu h$, where we meet only the two tensor structures ${\hat T}_1$ and ${\hat T}_2$.
 Let us present the corresponding procedure in detail.